General Chemistry Advising Fall 2014

 Here is an example of what the pie looks like.

 Here are a few important features of the pie.

 - Right above the pie is the total number of topics this student has mastered (99) and the total number of topics in the summer preparatory course (133).
 Students are not required to complete the whole pie, but the more you complete the more prepared you will be.
 Your specific course topics are shown later.

 - The pie itself is made of colored slices representing different areas of math and science.
 The darker regions represent completed material and the lighter regions represent material that is not yet mastered.
 This student has completely mastered the “Math and Algebra” material but only has mastered 6 out of 25 topics of the “Stoichiometry” material.

-- Below the pie are lists of each course objective (CH101 Topics, CH109 Topics, CH111 Topics, and Advanced Material).
+- Below the pie are lists of objectives.
 This student has completed all the topics in the CH101 Topic list and has completed 21 topics in the CH109 topic list.
 There are 5 more topics this student needs to complete preparation for CH109.
 Two of these topics ALEKS determines the student is ready for and can be selected now, and three topics will become available later.